ibm-cloud-architecture/rag-documentation/docs/watsonx-assistant/api-access.md

 ## Steps:

-1. Access watsonx Assistant from Resource List in the IBM Cloud Account
+- Access watsonx Assistant from Resource List in the IBM Cloud Account

   ![test](../assets/api-access/resource.png)

-2. Get API Key for watsonx Assistant from Launch webpage
+- Get API Key for watsonx Assistant from Launch webpage
   ![test](../assets/api-access/api.png)

-3. Get Serice Instance URL from Launch webpage
+- Get Serice Instance URL from Launch webpage
   ![test](../assets/api-access/url.png)

-4. Get Assistant ID from webpage within the Assistant settings
+- Copy the Assistant ID and the Skill ID from the Assistant settings

   - Head to the Homepage of your assistant:
       ![test](../assets/api-access/assistant-page.png)